rioualen/gene-regulation/doc/environments.rst

 Virtual disk creation
 ****************************************************************

-Appliances usually have a limited amount of disk space (up to 10, 20Go).
+Appliances usually have a limited amount of disk space (up to 10 or 20Go).
 If the instance to be run necessitates disk space, you have to create a virtual disk (vDisk) prior to launching it.

-By default, the capacity of storage granted to a user is 250Go, which can be divided into as many vDisks as necessary.
-When instantiating an appliance, you can chose to attach one of these vDIsks to the virtual machine.
-You'll be able to access data on this disk through SSH.
+Check out `this section <http://gene-regulation.readthedocs.io/en/latest/environments.html#virtual-disk-creation>`__ for details.

 1. Click *New vDisk* button.
 2. Enter a size (whole number equating to the amount of Go needed).